Bahareh-Saidi/Projects/Expense-Tracker/README.txt

 ▶️ Running the Application

-Clone the repository
+1. Clone the repository

-Run the script:
+2. Run the Python file

-python main.py

-Follow the on-screen menu to interact with the tracker
+3. Follow the on-screen menu to interact with the tracker

 🖥️ CLI Menu Options

-View income
+1. View income

-View expenses
+2. View expenses

-View balance
+3. View balance

-View income and expenses by month
+4. View income and expenses per month

-View income and expenses by year
+5. View income and expenses per year

-Exit the application
+6. Exit the application